 Consider these tips:

 - Keep your baby upright.
-Feed your baby in an upright position.
-Follow each feeding with 30 minutes in a sitting position.
-Avoid immediate active play or use of infant swings.
+Feed your baby in a more upright position.
+Follow each feeding with 30 minutes in an upright position.
+Avoid immediate active play or use of an infant swing.

 - Take time to burp your baby.
 Frequent burps during and after each feeding can keep air from building up in your baby's stomach.

 - Put baby to sleep on his or her back.
 To reduce the risk of sudden infant death syndrome (SIDS), it's important to place your baby to sleep on his or her back.
 Placing a baby to sleep on his or her tummy to prevent spitting up isn't recommended.

 - Experiment with your own diet.
 If you're breast-feeding, your baby's doctor might suggest that you eliminate dairy products or certain other foods from your diet.

 Can spitting up be a sign of a problem?

 Certain signs and symptoms might indicate an underlying condition or something more serious than run-of-the-mill spitting up.
 Contact your baby's doctor if your baby: